kaytawho/tic-tac-toe/README.md

     - if a player has not won, wait for the next click to update grid and repeat

 -   game mockup: ![game mockup](tic-tac-toe-mockup.png)

+## Added Features

+- Scoreboard with score reset functionality
+- How to instructions for players